ReddogStone/vectory3d/README.md

 Vectory uses math.js to parse and evaluate expressions.
 Thus, you can use elaborate mathematical expressions in any place where a simple value could go.
 E.g. you can type `point(sqrt(3), x + 2, x^2 + 2 * x - 1)`

 ## History
 This is actually an attempt to redesign Vectory from scratch.
 The first time, I have written it in 2004 using Delphi and GLScene (a 3D graphics library).
-It turned out not to be very maintainable, but it is still available for free (in German): http://matheplanet.com/matheplanet/nuke/html/dl.php?id=963
+It turned out not to be very maintainable, but it is still available for free (in German): http://matheplanet.com/matheplanet/nuke/html/dl.php?id=963.

-The old version has a lot of features but lacks the potential of further development, due to spaghetti code and overall lack of architecture.
+The old version has a lot of features but offers no potential for further development, due to spaghetti code and overall lack of architecture.